 - In a large bowl, whisk the flour, baking soda, and salt together.
 Pour half of this flour mixture into the creamed butter mixture.
 Beat on low speed for 5 seconds.
 Pour in half of the milk.
 Beat on low speed for 5 seconds.
 Repeat with the rest of the flour and beat in the remainder of the milk until combined and smooth.
 Do not overmix.
-Using a large wooden spoon or rubber spatula, fold in the sprinkles.
-Sometimes I add up to 2/3 cup (125g) of sprinkles, but 1/2 cup is just fine.
-Nonsprinkle lovers may not like all 2/3 cup inside the cake!
+Fold in the sprinkles.

 - Spread the cake batter into the prepared pan.
-Smooth it out into a thin, even layer with a rubber spatula.
+Smooth it out into a thin, even layer.
 Bake for 20-24 minutes or until the top is lightly browned and a toothpick inserted in the center comes out clean.
 Make sure you rotate the cake pan once or twice during bake time if your oven has hot spots (mine does).
 Remove from the oven and allow the cake to cool in the pan on a wire rack.
 As the cake is cooling, make the frosting.

 - Spread frosting all over cooled cake, then top with sprinkles.
 Slice and serve.
 Cover leftovers tightly and store in the refrigerator for up to 5 days.

-Make ahead tip: Cake can be made 1 day in advance, covered tightly at room temperature, and then frosted before serving.
-Frosting can also be made 1 day ahead of time-- cover tightly and keep in the refrigerator.
+- Make Ahead Instructions: Cake can be made 1 day in advance, covered tightly at room temperature, and then frosted before serving.
+Frosting can also be made 1 day ahead of time—cover tightly and keep in the refrigerator.

-- Greek yogurt, regular yogurt, or sour cream are all OK.
+- Yogurt: Plain Greek yogurt, regular plain yogurt, or sour cream are all OK.
 Do not use nonfat; I suggest full fat or low fat.
-I also suggest plain yogurt, though vanilla flavored is fine.

-- Here is where I buy my rainbow sprinkles in bulk.
-Do not use nonpareils (the little ball sprinkles) inside the cake batter.
-They will bleed!
-Please use rainbow sprinkles aka "jimmies."
+- Sprinkles: Here is where I buy my rainbow jimmies sprinkles in bulk.
+Do not use nonpareils (the little ball sprinkles) inside the cake batter because they bleed color.
 You can, however, decorate the frosting with nonpareils like I did in these photos.
-Always use a gentle hand when mixing sprinkles into a cake batter.